What are Bitcoin and Ethereum Options

 Call and Put Options

 Options come in two primary forms: call options and put options.
 A call option grants the holder the right to buy a crypto asset at a set price, known as the strike price, by a specific expiration date.
-Traders typically buy call options when they speculate that an asset's price will rise.
+Traders buy call options when they believe an asset's price will rise.
+For example, if you expect Bitcoin's price to increase from $60,000, you could buy a call option with a $65,000 strike price.
+If Bitcoin rises to $70,000 before expiration, you can exercise your right to buy at $65,000 and profit from the difference.

 Conversely, a put option gives the holder the right to sell a crypto asset at a predetermined strike price.
 Traders use put options when they anticipate an asset's price will fall.
-In either case, if a trader's speculation is incorrect, they can let the option expire, and the only loss incurred is the initial premium paid.
+For instance, if you expect Ethereum's price to drop from $3,500, you might buy a put option with a $3,200 strike price.
+Should the price fall to $2,800, you can exercise the option to sell at $3,200, securing a profit.
+If a trader's speculation is incorrect in either case, they can let the option expire, losing only the initial premium.

 Traditional Options vs. Crypto Options